MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

     - Foreground G: **255**
     - Foreground B: **255**

-8. Copy the button and paste it to the right side of the previous button.
+8. Copy the **Button** and paste it to the right side of the previous button.
 Change its content to **Gallery**.

-9. Paste the button again, and place it to the right side of the last pasted button.
+9. Paste the **Button** again, and place it to the right side of the last pasted button.
 Change its content to **Photo**.

-10. Paste the button again, and place it to the right side of the last pasted button.
+10. Paste the **Button** again, and place it to the right side of the last pasted button.
 Change its content to **Slideshow**.

-11. Drag a **Label** below the left side of the canvas and use following information:
+11. Drag a **Label** below the left side of the canvas using the following information:
     - Content: **Title**
     - Text size: **20 px**

-12. Drag a **Label** below the last created label and use following information:
+12. Drag a **Label** below the last created label using the following information:
     - Content: **By: Owner**

-13. Add existing item to the current project main directory using the following information:
+13. Add an existing item to the current project main directory using the following information:
     - File path: **Allfiles\Mod02\Labfiles\01_DesignProject_begin**
     - File name: **photo.jpg**

-14. Drag an **Image** below the last created label and use following information:
+14. Drag an **Image** below the last created label using the following information:
     - Source: **photo.jpg**
     - Width: **400**
     - Height: **240**

-15. Drag a **Label** below the left side of the image and use following information:
+15. Drag a **Label** below the left side of the image using the following information:
     - Content: **Description:**

-16. Drag a **Label** below the last created label and use following information:
+16. Drag a **Label** below the last created label using the following information:
     - Content: **Photo Description...**
     - Width: **300**
     - Height: **150**